david-j-lee/picture-in-picture/README.md

-## Developer Notes
+## TODO

-### Components

-- Main
-  - No selection
-    - Window selector
-  - With selection
-    - Edit window setup
-    - Enable/Disable PiP window
+- Remember position of PiP window
-    - Lock pip box
-- PiP window setup
+- Cancel should not clear window data on edits
-  - Top buttons
-    - Exit
-- Pip box
-  - Move
-  - Resize
-  - Close/Hide
+- Update text on lower section depending on state of form

+- Toggle transparency on hover effects, separate from locking